Lorenzo Musetti: 2020: ATP debut, first ATP semifinal

-2021: Top 100, ATP 500 semifinal, Grand Slam debut and fourth round
+2021: Youngest Top 100, more ATP semifinals

 Musetti was the youngest player to break into the top 100 for the first time in his career by reaching the semifinals of the ATP Tour 500 Mexican Open tournament in March after going through qualifying.
-There he had his first top 10 win against world no. 9 Diego Schwartzman in three sets.
+There he had his first top 10 win against world No. 9 Diego Schwartzman in three sets.
 He also beat Frances Tiafoe and 5th-seed Grigor Dimitrov to break into the top 100 and reach his second ATP semifinal, and first at a 500 level, where he was defeated in straight sets by Stefanos Tsitsipas.
 The 19-year-old was the third-youngest semifinalist in the tournament's history.
 Only Xavier Malisse (1998) and Rafael Nadal (2005) reached the final four in Acapulco at a younger age.

 Musetti reached his third ATP semifinal at the Lyon Open in May, where he was again defeated by Tsitsipas.

 He capped off the clay season by reaching the fourth round at the French Open, on his Grand Slam championship debut (only the sixth player since 2000 to do so), beating 13th seed David Goffin, Yoshihito Nishioka and Marco Cecchinato in his first five-set match.
-He had a 2-0 lead in sets against top seed Novak Djokovic in the fourth round, but retired in the 5th set trailing 0-4.
-As a result of this successful run, he climbed to his best ranking of World No. 57 on 13 September 2021.
+He had a 2–0 lead in sets against top seed Novak Djokovic in the fourth round, but retired in the 5th set trailing 0–4.
+As a result of this successful run, he climbed to his best ranking of world No. 57 on 13 September 2021.

 At the end of the season, he took part in the Next Generation ATP Finals, where he was eliminated in the round robin stage as third of his group, having lost to Sebastián Báez and finalist Sebastian Korda, and won to Hugo Gaston.